ScanMeFindMe/resources/texts/en/static/url.md

 <li>Add visual appeals by changing the QR code's color to match your brand.</li>
 <li>Include a caption to briefly describe the QR code to customers.</li>
 <li>Download the QR code and include it in your printable designs.</li>
-<li>To create a shortened URL, sign up for the free trial of ScanMeFindMe PRO.
-You'll get to generate short URLs and track views in real-time.</li>
+<li>To create a shortened URL, sign up for the <a href="#pro">free trial of ScanMeFindMe PRO.</a> You'll get to generate short URLs and track views in real-time.</li>
 </ol>

 <h2>What are common URL QR code use cases?</h2>

 <h3>Contactless dining</h3>

 <p>The recent global health crisis has led to an immediate shift in how people dine in restaurants.
 To minimize contact, restaurants assign individual tables with a unique QR code.
-When customers scan the QR code, they are led to an online menu, where they can browse and place food orders from the phone.
+When customers scan the QR code, they are led to an online menu, where they can browse and place food orders from the phone.</p>

-Labels and packaging</p>
+<h3>Labels and packaging</h3>

 <p>Consumer products like canned foods, snacks, and dairies leverage QR codes to enhance customer experience.
 For example, Coca-Cola added a dynamic QR code in its <a href="https://us.coca-cola.com/support/sip-and-scan-faqs" target="_blank">Sip & Scan campaign</a>.
 Customers who scan the QR code are taken to a landing page where exciting rewards await.
 Some products use QR codes to provide users immediate access to a how-to manual, recipes, and other relevant information.</p>